Credit Card Extended Warranty Benefit: Everything You Need to Know

 • Rewards rate: 5x on travel purchased through Chase Travel℠; 3x on dining, select streaming services and online groceries; 2x on all other travel purchases; 1x on all other purchases

-• Welcome offer: Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+• Welcome offer: Earn 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

 • Annual fee: $95